-- (a) 'Access Trails' means pedestrian trails constructed of pervious or impervious surfaces, and related structures to access a surface water including boardwalks, steps, rails, signage. - (b) Archaeological Activities' means activities conducted by a Registered Professional Archaeologist (RPA). - (c) 'Buffer' means a water quality buffer, or an undeveloped area parallel and adjacent to a drainage feature to protect and enhance water quality. - (d) 'DBH' means diameter at breast height of a tree measured at 4.5 feet above ground surface level. - (e) 'Diffuse flow' means flow that generally moves down slope via sheet flow rather than concentrating in rills, gullies, and ditches and in doing so is able to infiltrate into the soif and plant root zone. - (f) 'Ditch' means a man-made channel other than a modified natural stream as defined by the North Carolina Environmental Management Commission. - (g) 'Ephemeral stream' means a drainage feature that only carries surface runoff in direct response to precipitation.
+- (a) 'Access Trails' means pedestrian trails constructed of pervious or impervious surfaces, and related structures to access a surface water including boardwalks, steps, rails, signage. - (b) Archaeological Activities' means activities conducted by a Registered Professional Archaeologist (RPA). - (c) 'Buffer' means a water quality buffer, or an undeveloped area parallel and adjacent to a drainage feature to protect and enhance water quality. - (d) .'Diffuse flow' means flow that generally moves down slope via sheet flow rather than concentrating in rills, gullies, and ditches and in doing so is able to infiltrate into the soil and plant root zone. - (e) 'Ditch' means a man-made channel other than a modified natural stream as defined by the North Carolina Environmental Management Commission. - (f) 'Ephemeral stream' means a drainage feature that only carries surface runoff in direct response to precipitation.
 An ephemeral stream may or may not have a well-defined channel and the stream bed is always above the water table.
-An ephemeral stream lacks the biological, hydrological, and physical characteristics commonly associated with perennial or intermittent streams. - (h) 'Greenway / Hiking Trails' means pedestrian and bicycle trails constructed of pervious or impervious surfaces and related structures including but not limited to boardwalks, steps, rails, and signage. - (i) 'Intermittent stream' means a well-defined channel that contains water for only part of the year, typically during winter and spring when the aquatic bed is below the water table.
+An ephemeral stream lacks the biological, hydrological, and physical characteristics commonly associated with perennial or intermittent streams. - (g) 'Greenway' Hiking Trails' means pedestrian and bicycle trails constructed of pervious or impervious surfaces and related structures including but not limited to boardwalks, steps, rails, and signage - (h) 'Intermittent stream' means a well-defined channel that contains water for only part of the year, typically during winter and spring when the aquatic bed is below the water table.
 The flow may be heavily supplemented by stormwater runoff.
-An intermittent stream often lacks the biological and hydrological characteristics commonly associated with the conveyance of water. (j) 'Perennial stream' means a well-defined channel that contains commonly associated with the conveyance of water.
-'Perennial stream' means a well-defined channel that contains water year round during a year of normal rainfall with the aquatic bed located below the water table for most of the year.
+An intermittent stream often lacks the biological and hydrological characteristics commonly associated with the conveyance of water.

+"Perennial stream' means a well-defined channel that contains water year round during a year of normal rainfall with the aquatic bed located below the water table for most of the year.

 Groundwater is the primary source of water for a perennial stream, but it also carries stormwater runoff.
 A perennial stream exhibits the typical biological, hydrological, and physical characteristics commonly associated with the continuous conveyance of water.